 And of course, there is no requirement to have a Facebook Page to benefit from this tool.
 Lookalike Audiences allow you to target users similar to your customers and drive them to your website.

 4. Domain Sponsored Stories

 This is one of my favorite and least utilized Facebook advertising tools.
 Domain Sponsored Stories promote the engagement of Facebook users with your domain, rather than a Facebook Page.
-For that reason, there is no connection to any Facebook Page.
+For that reason, there is no Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. to any Facebook Page.

 Let’s say that your friend Bob shared a link to JonLoomer.com.
 Facebook could then turn that share into an ad automatically, making sure that more of his friends saw that post.

 This, of course, is increasingly powerful as the audience of the person sharing a link goes up.
 You can benefit significantly if an ad is generated out of a person with 500,000 followers shares a link to your website as opposed to someone with 100 friends.